goravine/Windows-File-Cleaner/README.md

 - **Administrative Rights:** The script requires administrative privileges to function correctly.
 Ensure you run it as an administrator.
 - **Caution:** While the script targets common temporary file locations, always review the code and understand its actions before running it on your system.
 - **Logging:** The script creates a log file (`FileCleaner.log`) in the same directory as the script, detailing the cleaning actions taken.
 Review this log for any errors or skipped directories.

-## License

-[Specify the license under which you're releasing the script, e.g., MIT License.
-Provide a link to the license file if applicable.]

 ## Disclaimer